meilerlab/vustruct/RunThePipeline.md

 mem = 3GB

 User-specific parameter overrides are essential for configuration of slurm emails, and to use test data sets.
-You should create a user-specific config file as shown below, and place it (alone for starters) in your pipeline working directory.
+You should create a user-specific config file as shown below, and place it in your pipeline working directory.

-% mkdir ~/psbwork
+By default, pipeline modules look for this file in the parent directory of the case, typically $UDN.
+However, you may override this default with the -u command line option.

-% cd ~/psbwork
+% cd $UDN
 ......
 Create the file as you like...
 % cat mothcw.config
 [UserSpecific]